IvanSaldikov/obsidian-plugin-bookmark-line-with-hotkeys/README.md

 > Tip: The plugin toggles a bookmark when you set the same slot twice in the same place.
 You can quickly clear a bookmark either from the sidebar “×” button or by pressing its slot shortcut again on the same line.

 PS: I truly believe that if you have set Line-Bookmarks you don't need old Ctrl + <1..9> bindings for the tabs switching.

 Cheers ❤️

-## Thanks!
+## Thank you for the support

 Author: "IvanSaldikov"